 - Estate Planning

 - Personal Injury

 - Premises Liability

 - Shareholder Disputes

-An active member of the Chicago Bar Association, Jim serves as an investigator for that organization’s Judicial Evaluation Committee.
+An active member of the Illinois Bar Association and Chicago Bar Association, Jim serves as an investigator for that organization’s Judicial Evaluation Committee.
 In addition, he is a member of the Hellenic Bar Association and The Lawyers Club of Chicago.